 Parc Omega is a Canadian animal safari park where you get the opportunity to interact with Canadian wildlife.
 The park gives you the chance to discover the fauna, history, heritage and different culture of First Nations.
-Located in Montebello, Quebec is it is 1 hour outside of Ottawa and is one of my favorite places to visit.
+Located in Montebello, Quebec is it is 1 hour outside of Ottawa and is one of my favourite places to visit.
 Unlike a regular zoo, where the animals have a massive amount of space to freely roam.
-Most of the park you drive through and you can feed the animals carrots as they walk to your window, but at some section of the park you can walk around and interact with deer and other wildlife up close.
+Most of the park you drive through and you can feed the animals carrots as they walk to your window, but at some section of the park, you can walk around and interact with deer and other wildlife up close.

 What many people don’t realize is that you can spend the night at Parc Omega!
 Parc Omega has a variety of accommodations so you can spend the night.
 There is a variety of different accommodations, from cabins to tents you can experience glamping within the park.

 Prices of Accommodations: